open-risk/transitionMatrix/docs/source/cohort_estimator.rst

 Cohort Estimator
 ========================

-A cohort estimator (more accurately discrete time estimator) is class of estimators of multi-state transitions that is a simpler alternative to Duration type estimators
+A cohort estimator (more accurately a discrete-time estimator) is class of estimators of multi-state transitions that is a simpler alternative to Duration type estimators

 Estimate a Transition Matrix from Cohort Data